Butterfly is one of the most difficult strokes to master. Swimming it correctly requires extra energy and advanced technique knowledge.

 - Freestyle Kick, Butterfly Arms: This drill is a bit more advanced, and focuses on the power of your pull.
 The freestyle kick flattens out the stroke a lot, giving you the opportunity to feel the power in your pull and relaxed arms on the recovery.
 Fins are a great tool for this drill!

 Tell us your thoughts on butterfly!
 Is it a perpetual challenge or one of your favorites?
-For more technique tips and personalized training plans, download the MySwimPro app!
-Start a free trial of ELITE COACH to unlock all of our swimming and dryland resources.
+For more technique tips and Swim Workouts, download the MySwimPro app!
+Start your Personalized Training Plan with an ELITE membership.